mdditt2000/openshift-4-7/example as3_overrides/examples.md

       }
     }
 ```
-This example is used to log all request.
-Good for WAF
+This example is used to add an existing SNATPOOL to the virtual
 ```
 "snat": {
    "bigip": "/Common/SNATPOOL"